Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

 \begin{corollary} Under the settings of Theorem \ref{thm:Srikant-generalize}, further assume there exists a uniform constant $M > 0$, such that for any matrix $\bm{A} \in \mathbb{R}^{d \times d}$ and any $i \in [n]$, it satisfies

 Then,

 \end{corollary}

-Corollary~\ref{cor:Wu} should be compared with Corollary 2.3 in \cite{rollin2018} when $d=1$, and Corollary 3 in \cite{JMLR2019CLT}, valid in multivariate settings but for the weaker $d_2$ distance.
-In establishing our bound, we have lifted the requirement on the conditional third momentum of $\bm{x}_i$ and fixed a flow in the proof of Corollary 3 of \cite{JMLR2019CLT}.
+The above results bear similarities with Corollary 2.3 in \cite{rollin2018} in the univariate case and Corollary 3 in \cite{JMLR2019CLT}, valid in multivariate settings (but for a different metric).
+In establishing our bound, we have lifted the requirement on the conditional third momentum of $\bm{x}_i$ and fixed a flaw in the proof of Corollary 3 of \cite{JMLR2019CLT}.